Deadman (character): Publication appearances

 The character and self-titled series have won several awards, including the 1967 Alley Award for Best New Strip (by Arnold Drake and Carmine Infantino in Strange Adventures), and the 1968 Alley Award Hall of Fame (for Neal Adams).
 DC Comics published a slipcased hardcover edition collecting the original Deadman stories in December 2001.
 Deadman's retconned origin is revealed in Brightest Day #14 (2010), written by Geoff Johns and Peter Tomasi.
-Deadman has a 3-part mini-series called Deadman: Dark Mansion of Forbidden Love written by Sarah Vaughn and the art was done by Lan Medina.
+Deadman had a three-part miniseries called Deadman: Dark Mansion of Forbidden Love written by Sarah Vaughn with art by Lan Medina.

 Fictional character biography

-Deadman is a ghost, formerly a circus trapeze artist named Boston Brand who performed under the name Deadman, a stage persona including a red costume and white corpse makeup.
-When Brand is murdered during a trapeze performance by a mysterious assailant known only as the Hook, his spirit is given the power to possess any living being by a Hindu god named "Rama Kushna" to search for his murderer and obtain justice.
-It is established in Green Arrow (vol. 4) #4, that Deadman believes Rama is the supreme being of the universe.
+Circus trapeze artist Boston Brand performs under the name Deadman, a stage persona that includes a red costume and white corpse makeup.
+When Brand is murdered during a trapeze performance by a mysterious assailant known only as the Hook, his spirit is given the power to possess any living being by the Hindu god Rama Kushna to search for his murderer and obtain justice.
+It is established in Green Arrow (vol. 4) #4 that Deadman believes Rama is the supreme being of the universe.

-At the end of the Neal Adams story line, Deadman seems to discover the truth behind his murder and the ultimate fate of Hook, who killed Deadman as part of an initiation into a society of contract killers who then kill him to silence him.
+At the end of the Neal Adams story line, Deadman seems to discover the truth behind his murder and the ultimate fate of Hook, who killed him as part of an initiation into a society of contract killers.
 However, the real Hook is one among many one-handed men who work for an organization known as "The Scavengers".
 This group steals advanced technology for a profit.
-Fighting the Scavengers also led to Deadman gaining an artificial body for some time, thanks to the influence of the Forever People.
+Fighting the Scavengers also led to Deadman gaining an artificial body from the Forever People.
 This group had rented rooms from Trixie Magruder, an old circus companion of Deadman.